 These courses are designed to introduce students to more complex reading and writing skills.
 Students learn about reading strategies, increasing text-based fluency, improving reading comprehension skills, and writing short essays using structured paragraphs.
-Pre-requisite: ESL254 (or equivalent)

 ESL400 - ESL454 (Advanced)

 The purpose of this level of ESL is to "emphasize the ability to use a variety of media to supplement spoken and written English presentations which are engaging, educational, and communicative to others for purposes of enrichment, feedback, and improvement."